 There are potential further taxes payable when extracting value from the business, including income tax and National Insurance Contributions (NIC), based on the salary you decide to pay yourself (which will be deductible against company profits) and taxes on any dividends (paid out of post-tax profits).
 You do, however, have control over the timing and method of extraction.

 Sole trader taxes

 For sole traders the tax rules are different.
-You will pay income tax on the profits of your business regardless of whether or not you have extracted those profits for personal use or reinvested them back into the business.
+You will pay income tax on the profits of your business regardless of whether or not you have extracted those profits for personal use or invested them in the business.

-In addition to paying income tax on the business profits, sole traders, being self-employed, must also pay Class 2 NIC (£3.05 a week in the 2021/22 tax year if the profits of the business are £6,515 or more a year) and Class 4 NIC (9 per cent on profits of the business between £9,569 and £50,270 in the 2021/22 tax year, and 2 per cent on profits over £50,270).
-You must also register for VAT if your taxable turnover is above the VAT registration threshold, which is £85,000 in 2021/22.
+In addition to paying income tax on the business profits, sole traders, being self-employed, must also pay Class 2 NIC (£3.45 a week in the 2023/24 tax year if the Lower Profits Threshold of £12,570 per year is exceeded) and Class 4 NIC (9 per cent on profits of the business between £12,570 and £50,270 in the 2023/24 tax year, and 2 per cent on profits over £50,270).
+You must also register for VAT if your taxable turnover is above the VAT registration threshold, which is £85,000 in 2023/24.
 This is all calculated and reported to HMRC via the annual self-assessment process and completion of self-assessment tax returns.

-Overall, due to the lower corporation tax rates, limited companies are generally taxed less on their profits than a sole trader and therefore tend to be more tax efficient.
-This is especially so if the profits are reinvested back into the business rather than extracted, as profits ploughed back into the business are taxed at a lower rate than would be the case if a business operated as a sole trader.
+Due to the lower corporation tax rates, especially for businesses with lower turnover, limited companies are generally taxed less on their profits than a sole trader and therefore tend to be more tax efficient.
+This is especially so if the profits are invested back into the business rather than extracted, as profits ploughed back into the business are taxed at a lower rate than would be the case if a business operated as a sole trader.

 Limited companies can also offer a wider range of tax-free benefits to directors and employees and open up access to certain tax reliefs that aren’t available to sole traders, such as R&D tax reliefs.